2023 Baltimore shooting: Aftermath

 Vigils were held in the Brooklyn community following the shooting.
 The Mayor's Office of Neighborhood Safety and Engagement (MONSE) deployed its Peace Mobile to distribute household items and resources to Brooklyn residents at the Brooklyn Homes community center and through social workers and local charities.
 The Baltimore Police Department had "enhanced deployment" in some areas of Baltimore during July 4 celebrations in the city, including at the Cherry Hill Festival.

 Within the year following the shooting, MONSE documented 2,000 interactions with neighborhood residents in the year following the shooting, provided relocation assistance to 23 Brooklyn Homes residents, and referred 19 others to the Baltimore State's Attorney's Office for help.
 Multiple other residents, including Kylis Fagbemi's mother, moved away from the community, citing trauma from the shooting.
 The Housing Authority hired private security to patrol the neighborhood and the Baltimore Police Department increased policing in the area following the shooting, which may have contributed to the community seeing the largest decrease in violent crimes year-over-year out of any Baltimore neighborhood.
 In November 2024, city officials held a press conference to celebrate achieving over a year without a homicide within the Brooklyn neighborhood.

+In July 2026, the families of Aaliyah Gonzalez and Kylis Fagbemi filed lawsuits against the Housing Authority of Baltimore City, alleging the agency had a duty to provide security that could have prevented the shooting.